ManuelTGomes/regular-expression-compendium/README.md

 ### Code Samples

-**Don't see your favorite programing language? <a href="https://github.com/baronblue/regular-expression-compendium/issues/new/choose">Submit an code smaple</a> and I'll add it.**
+I'll include the code samples for each regular expression.
+I'll use python but if you **don't see your favorite programing language please <a href="https://github.com/baronblue/regular-expression-compendium/issues/new/choose">submit an code sample</a> and I'll add it with full attribution of course :).**

 ---

 ## The list

 The list is separated in various sections.
-I can change the order or you can propose one taht makes more sense.
+I can change the order or you can propose one that makes more sense.
 Feedback is welcome.

 - [Dates](#dates)
 - [Types](#types)